rickhowe/wrapwidth/README.md

     - N < 0: a wrap margin from right edge of a window, like `wrapmargin`
     - N = 0: disables the *wrapwidth*

+* `:[range]Wrapwidth!`
+  * Redraw the *wrapwidth* virtual spaces set in the current buffer.
+It an be useful when those spaces are accidentally displaced by other virtual text than *wrapwidth*.

 #### Option

 * `b:wrapwidth_hl`, `g:wrapwidth_hl`